ayushpandey8439/CALockBench/Readme.md

 In order to not run the benchmark with its default configuration, several parameters can be changed.
 `benchmark.sh` contains the following parameters that can be changed:

 * `COUNT`: Maximum number of threads.
-The benchmark startes with 1 thread and doubles the number of threads until `COUNT` is reached.
+The benchmark starts with 1 thread and doubles the number of threads until `COUNT` is reached.
 * `ITERATIONS_PER_THREAD`: The number of times the same workload is executed.
 This should be kept higher than 1 so that average performance can be measured.
 * `DURATION`: The duration of the benchmark in milliseconds.
 This is used to calculate the throughput.
 * `SIZE`: Size of the STMBench7 hierarchy to use.